bokub/lyo/README.md

 ### 3. Commit and publish

-Lyo will output a single file, by default in a `dist` folder.
+Lyo will output a single file called a _bundle_, by default in a `dist` folder.
 You can choose to commit it, or not.
 It's really up to you.

-Run `npm publish`, Lyo will compile your package, and the output will be pushed to the npm registry with the rest of your module.
+Run `npm publish`, Lyo will compile your module, and the bundle will be pushed to the npm registry with the rest of your module.
 Congratulations, you're done! 💪

+### Additional tips

+- Don't use the bundle in a Node.js environment.
+The bundle is supposed to run in browsers only
+- Don't immediately blame Lyo if it fails to compile your code.
+The error could come from Browserify, Babel or UglifyJS

 ## FAQ